 6. A guy only masturbates when he’s lost interest in his partner.

 Get real.
 Where did this stuff come from that when a guy strokes his cock, alarms go off that he’s not interested in his partner?
 No, it means he’s fully present and comfortable in his own body.
 It means he has become responsible for his own sexuality and doesn’t live in a sexual diaper.
 The more loving and sensual guys touch themselves the more sensual they’re going to be with a partner.
 Guys wank when they’re not having partner sex and guys wank when they are having partner sex.
 It’s time we stop vilifying masturbation and restraining it with justifying guidelines.
-“It’s OK if you’re on a business trip and your wife gives you permission.”
+“It’s OK if you’re on a business trip and your partner gives you permission.”
 That’s terrible.
 Masturbation is what guys do.
 Sex myth busted.

 7. If you arouse me, you’d better finish the job.

 A lot of guys used to say this.
 It makes sex more of an event than a medium of emotional and physical engagement in which to cultivate a shared life and a sensuous relationship.
 Sure, arouse me over and over again.
 Guys wanted the job finished because they knew that sex was confined to seven minutes when they’re dog tired and they had to get up in six hours, and sex isn’t likely to happen again for at least another week.
 Male sex drive isn’t a chore to be checked off a list, but a rampant lust to join body and spirit deeper than marrow.
 Arouse me again.
 Sex myth busted.